StarProxima/dev_kit/app_update_checker/README.md

     isActive: true
     # Optional, the update is mandatory for installation by all with a lesser version
     isRequired: false
-    # Optional, if true - becomes inactive, will be required to upgrade to any higher version
+    # Optional, if true - becomes inactive,
+    # will be required to upgrade to any higher version
     isBroken: false
     # Optional, will be override
     title:
-      en: Version $version is available
+      en: Version $releaseVersion is available
     # Optional, will be override
     description:
       en: |-
         A new version of $appName is available!
-        Version $version is now available.
-You have a $currentVersion
+        Version $releaseVersion is now available.
+You have a $appVersion
     # Optional, may not be displayed
     releaseNote:
       en: 'Added bugs, fixed features'
       es: 'Bugs añadidos, correcciones arregladas'
       ru: 'Добавлены баги, устранены фичи'
-    # Optional, used to delay the release using releaseDelayInHours
+    # Optional, used to delay the release using releaseDelayHours
-    releaseDateUtc: '2024-08-24 15:35:00',
+    pubDateUtc: '2024-08-24 15:35:00',
     # Optional, will be override
-    reminderPeriodInHours: 48,
+    reminderPeriodHours: 48,
     # Optional, will be override
-    releaseDelayInHours: 48,
+    releaseDelayHours: 48,
     # Optional, all by default.
 Support custom stores
     stores:
+        # Supports short syntax
       - googlePlay
       - appStore
       - ruStore
+        # Also supports full syntax if you need to override parametrs
       - name: github
         url: https://example.com
         platforms:
           - android
           - ios
           - aurora

+  - version: 0.3.8
+    # Reference to another release by version,
+    # uses all of its parameters by default
+    ref: 0.3.7
+    # Аlso supports short syntax without localization
+    releaseNote: Minor improvements

 ```

 ## Shorebird